SixSq/old.sixsq.github.com/_posts/products/slipstream/4000-01-01-product-slipstream-devops.md

         <div class="row row-highlights">
             <div class="col-md-8 col-2-text">
                 <h2>What is DevOps?</h2>
-                <p>In a nutshell, DevOps is the fruitful meshing of the agile methodology and lean principal to include deployment, operation and maintenance of software systems</strong>.
-While once a geeky
+                <p>DevOps is  a bringing together of IT operations, i.e. the people and management processes         associated with IT service management, and software development, i.e. the actual programming, documenting and testing involved in creating a software product.
+In many cases, these two departments work alongside each other but not together, causing inefficiences and often friction.
+DevOps brings a new way of working and organising which stresses communication and collaboration.
+While once a geeky concept, it is now recognised as a powerful set of best practices and concepts that can yield
-                concept, it is now recognised as a powerful set of best practices and concepts that can yield significant benefits for enterprises embracing it.
-Therefore, <strong>DevOps is now a common term used by CIOs, COOs, CTOs and even CEOs</strong>.
-While tooling has being around to support this fluid movement, cloud and container technologies and services has recently open new doors and implement DevOps in the enterprise.
+                significant benefits for enterprises embracing it.
                 </p>
                 <center><a class="btn btn-primary btn-lg" role="button" href="/products/slipstream/tryme">Try Me &raquo;</a></center>
             </div>